UGSailing/site/README.md

 Paste this value as `AUTH_SECRET`.

+If you want to host this on your own website, edit HOST.
+If you run in dev mode, this is set to http://localhost:3000 and should work in this tutorial.

 ### Setting up postgres

 If you haven't set up postgres yet, you can use the [tutorial](https://www.geeksforgeeks.org/postgresql/install-postgresql-on-windows/) from geeksforgeeks.